OctopusDeploy/docs/docs/octopus-rest-api/examples/accounts/index.md

 - [Username/Password](/docs/infrastructure/deployment-targets/username-and-password.md).
 - [Tokens](/docs/infrastructure/deployment-targets/tokens.md).

 You can use the REST API to create and manage accounts in Octopus.
+Typical tasks can include: